-Commonwealth Architects and associate architects The S/L/A/M/ Collaborative are providing architectural and engineering services for the rehabilitation and addition to the Jepson Science Center on the University of Mary Washington’s campus in historic Fredericksburg, Virginia.
+Commonwealth Architects and associate architects The S/L/A/M/ Collaborative provided architectural and engineering services for the rehabilitation and addition to the Jepson Science Center on the University of Mary Washington’s campus in historic Fredericksburg, Virginia.

-The overall design concept is to provide a fitting contemporary, yet compatible, home which will allow science to “be on display” via transparent glass walls and integration of sustainable technologies showcasing the sciences – all while creating a new symbolic “front door” along College Avenue incorporating native vegetation.
-The physical transformation of this facility will align the building infrastructure with the teaching and research needs of the University of Mary Washington.
+The overall design provided a fitting contemporary, yet compatible, home which will allow science to “be on display” via transparent glass walls and integration of sustainable technologies showcasing the sciences – all while creating a new symbolic “front door” along College Avenue incorporating native vegetation.
+The physical transformation of this facility aligns the building infrastructure with the teaching and research needs of the University of Mary Washington.